-It doesn’t matter if you prefer modern art, impressionism, or street art, there’s a lot on offer in Philadelphia for art lovers.
+It doesn’t matter if you prefer modern art, impressionism, or street art, there is so much on offer when it comes to the Philadelphia art scene.
 Philadelphia has been the home and inspiration for countless artists such as Thomas Eakins, Alexander Calder (both Milne and Stirling), and Robert Crumb.
 The galleries and collections in the city are also incredibly impressive.
 This is both in terms of quantity and quality.
-If you only have a single day to see and experience the city and you love art, here is my art lovers travel guide to Philadelphia.
+Then add in the public works, like Philadelphia mural arts, and you get an idea of how rich and diverse the city is.

-Morning – Fairmount
+Morning – Fairmount for Philadelphia Art Museums

 Spend the morning at the Museum of Art and focus in on several galleries that interest you.
-The museum’s got a large collection with many high quality pieces.
+The museum has a large collection with many high-quality pieces.
 In addition, there are always special exhibitions rotating through the galleries that might catch your fancy.
 It’s hard to be disappointed by the Philadelphia Museum of Art as the collection is so impressive.
 I’m a bigger supporter of the museum and that’s why I’ve got a membership to the museum!

 Mid-Day – Lunch Break at Logan Square

 Take, for example, the open-air installation of “The President’s House: Freedom and Slavery in the Making of a New Nation” at Independence Mall.
 The work, in the heart of historic Philadelphia, gives an idea of the space used to house the first two presidents.
 It also reminds visitors about the nine undocumented slaves that were part of George Washington’s household.

-Afterwards, head back down the Benjamin Franklin Parkway to the Rodin Museum.
+Afterward, head back down the Benjamin Franklin Parkway to the Rodin Museum.
 The museum houses the largest collection of Auguste Rodin’s work outside of Paris, France.
 It was recently renovated in 2012 after originally opening in 1929.
 It is set in a building with wonderful natural light and beautifully landscaped gardens surround it.

 Then head over to the Barnes Foundation.
 The museum houses the incredible collection of the late Dr. Albert C. Barnes.
 The Philadelphian was collecting Impressionist and Modernist masterpieces before they were in vogue.
 After his death, the works were (somewhat controversially) relocated to their current location, a custom-built museum on the Parkway.
 The Barnes collection is quite astounding in terms of the sheer volume of works of art and the fact that there are countless priceless masterpieces on display.